Hesperian Health Guides

 Many women have chlamydia or gonorrhea and do not know they are infected.
 Antibiotic eye treatment right after birth will prevent eye problems from gonorrhea that has passed from the mother to the baby.

 A red, swollen eyelid with bloody pus after the baby is 5 days old is likely a chlamydia or gonorrhea infection in the eye.
 The treatment for chlamydia is erythromycin by mouth, by grinding it up and mixing it into a little breast milk for the baby.
 The treatment for gonorrhea is an injection of ceftriaxone.
 If you cannot test to know which disease is causing the infection, give medicines for both.
 The mother and father should also be treated for chlamydia and gonorrhea.
-See Genital Problems and Infections (in development).
+See Sexually Transmitted Infections.
 If an eye infection does not improve in a day or two, you need another antibiotic to prevent blindness.
 Get help.

 The soft spot